May2015/coursera-algs4/readme.txt

-now we are on dev branch
+now we are on dev2 branch